ShamylZakariya/Platformer/NOTES.md

         - can fish be shot again while blinking???
         - what is the fish's hit points?
         - how fast does door open?
-            - door opens from left and right, and leaves a smidge visible
+            - DONE door opens from left and right, and leaves a smidge visible

-            - BUG: exit_sprites are drawing atop the doors
-            - BUG: doors send exit message repeatedly, should send once
-                - maybe just the west door, too
+        - DONE camera shake while floor rises
         - DONE how fast does floor rise?
         - DONE does door wait for floor to finish rising? no